MOSCOW, June 26, 2020, 00:00

 The photo of Nikolay was also generated.
 It was created by a neural network from photos of all employees of the studio.

 All clients were unaware that their designs were being created by a machine.
-All of Nikolay Ironovs work was approved by clients and then released to huge audiences.
+Nikolay Ironovs work was approved by clients and then released to huge audiences.
 Today, Ironovs work can be seen in businesses throughout Russia, on branded products, and in endless YouTube clips.
 The AIs unique style led to a number of the logos attracting considerable public interest, media attention, and discussion in online communities.

 Designers, even the more daring and progressive ones, are often defined by the work of their peers, international award juries, and their own experiences.
 Given that Artificial design intelligence sidesteps all this, Nikolay Ironov is free to utilise techniques that no human would ever consider.
 By taking bold and unexpected steps, he is able to create the genuinely new.